judell/thali/ThaliAndCouch.md

 ```

-##### Talking to the  Thali Device Hub
+## Talking to the  Thali Device Hub

 For now, mostly to make things easy, all communication between an application and the CouchDB instance on the same device will occur via the network using localhost.
-This means, amongst other things, that a [[Httpkey URL Scheme |httpkey URL]] will be used.
+This means, amongst other things, that a [httpkey URL](HttpkeyURLScheme) will be used.
 Yes, it means that we will be running a full SSL stack locally.
 Yes this is a bit silly and some platforms provide much better tools to handle this.
 But for right now the simplicity of using the same stack locally and remotely is worth the inefficiency.

 This means that any application that wants to talk to the CouchDB singleton service from Thali needs to: